 Before you became a parent, how often did you judge that frazzled parent shoveling sugary snacks into their toddler's mouth on the subway?
 Or that parent answering a few emails while pushing their newborn in a stroller around the park.
 Yes, you will be judged by your Metro seatmate or that regular on the jogging path—but why should you care?
 Get used to the idea that complete strangers will scrutinize your every move, like the one time out of ten that you decided to give your kid a bag of gummy bears or the three minutes you spent clearing out your inbox while your little one napped soundly.
 Then get over it.

 Overwhelmed parents have plenty to worry about in their day-to-day lives, and it's important to recognize the fact that you've got plenty of other winning parenthood moments that will forever outweigh the opinion of someone you'll never meet again.
-Plus, it's the little things—like when dinner was milk and cereal—that make it all so worth it.

 Don't Be Afraid to Ask for Help

 Not everyone has the luxury of childcare—whether it's in the form of a doting grandmother who lives nearby (as in my case) or the budget to afford the extra expense of a nanny.
 I also understand that not everyone is in a co-parenting relationship with their partners.
-This is where creating a support network comes in: whether it's befriending someone from a local group on Facebook or connecting with another entrepreneurial parent, there is something to be said about taking a village to raise a child.
+This is where creating a support network comes in: Whether it's befriending someone from a local group on Facebook or connecting with another entrepreneurial parent, there is something to be said about taking a village to raise a child.